-Source: Jets claim Garcia off waivers from Pats
+Jets claim OT Garcia off waivers from Patriots

-The New York Jets have claimed left tackle Antonio Garcia off waivers from the New England Patriots, a source told ESPN's Field Yates.
+The New York Jets claimed left tackle Antonio Garcia off waivers from the New England Patriots on Monday.

 Garcia, the Patriots' 2017 third-round pick, was waived by the team on Friday with a non-football-illness designation.